nitzan/ci/_assignments/09_final_project.md

 Each post needs to include a title, body (minimum of 300 words), at least one image and a social media footer (Facebook like, Twitter share et al).
 Bonus points for cross-post navigation.

-All pages need to have consist navigation.
+All pages need to have consistent navigation.

 - Homepage